cdot/Hotpot/README.md

 DS18x20 temperature sensors use a 1-wire bus that allows multiple sensors to be daisy-chained on a single GPIO pin.
 I use GPIO 18 (header pin 12) for this.
-Configure the operating system as follows.

-First, the pin used for the 1-wire temperature sensors has to be set in `/boot/config.txt`:
+This has to be set in `/boot/config.txt` as follows:

 ```
 # 1-wire settings
 dtoverlay=w1-gpio,gpiopin=18
 ```
-Add the following to `/etc/modules-load.d/modules.conf` (or the appropriate alternative on your distribution) to load the drivers.
+Add the following to `/etc/modules-load.d/modules.conf` (or the appropriate alternative on your distribution) to load the drivers on boot.
 ```
 w1-gpio
 w1-therm